Frequently Asked Questions

 - Correct and evaluate work and give relevant feedback to the students

-How do we get in touch with our tutor?
+How do we get in touch with our online tutor?

-Your tutor can be reached by email, discussion forums, chat, during online meetings in real time, and, if necessary, by telephone.
+Your tutor can be reached by email, discussion forums, chat, during online meetings in real time.

 How can I get technical and administrative support?